The Top Vegan Side Effects and Symptoms You Can Expect When Going Vegan

 On the neutral side:

 • Changes in weight: Some people experience weight loss, some people experience no changes in weight, some people experience weight gain.
-This is one aspect of going vegan that I like to refer to as a neutral side effect since there are so many cultural expectations as to what our bodies should and shouldn't look like.
-Some of us are meant to be in a smaller sized body, some of us are meant to be in a larger sized body, and both can include health and well being alongside it.
+This is one aspect of going vegan that I like to refer to as a neutral side effect since there are so many cultural expectations as to what our bodies should and shouldn't look like, and each person might be going through a different journey when it comes to navigating weight changes.
 When we go vegan, it can happen that since plant-based foods are naturally lower in calories, some people experience weight loss upon going vegan, but this isn't necessarily the case for everyone.
 Remember, so many things can affect our weight, starting with our genetics, our metabolism, the foods we eat and our activity levels, our hormonal makeup, and our natural set point range when it comes to weight, aka the weight our bodies will naturally lean towards genetically.
-I talk a lot about weight loss, restriction, dieting and body image in many of our posts and podcast episodes so make sure to check those out if you're struggling with weight loss expectations when going vegan or with body image (you can start with our dieting chronicles series, our bikini revolution series, or our body image series).
+If you're struggling with issues regarding changes in weight, we recommend working with a registered dietitian nutritionist that will be able to work with you and your needs specifically, as there is no one approach that works for everyone.
+We talk a lot about building a more positive relationship with food and body image without obsession, through mindful eating and sustainable habit changes in so many of our blog posts and podcast episodes so feel free to dig around and explore for more support there as well.

 Remember to consult your doctor if you are feeling un-well or if any of these symptoms persist for too long (we're providing great resources and medical directories for vegan friendly doctors and dietitians at the end of this post).

 • A change in body odor (either positive, or in this case sometimes negative).
-Weird one right?!
 This usually clears up quickly, but it's been a common thread between our students.

 • Skin rashes or acne.
 Although clearer skin can also be a common symptom after going vegan, some people experience acne (like me!).
 We're talking about what could be one of the culprits below.